victorkingi/sally/setup/README.md

 5. During the script execution, you will be required to create a password for each node instance.
 Use `helloworld` as the password.
 If you would like to change it, you will have to change the script at `line 9`.<br /> `echo "MY_NEW_PASSWORD" >> password.txt;`.
 A new file `accounts.txt` should be created that contains all 5 node addresses in order.

 6. Run `geth/puppeth` to create genesis file. type `year3project` as network name.
-Choose option 2.
-Configure new genesis.
-Choose option 1 Create new genesis from scratch.
-Choose option 2 Clique - proof-of-authority.
+Under "What would you like to do?", choose 2 "Manage existing genesis".
+Choose option 3 "Remove genesis configuration".
+Choose option 2 "Configure new genesis".
+Choose option 1 "Create new genesis from scratch".
+Choose option 2 "Clique - proof-of-authority".
 Type 5 as block time.
-For accounts allowed to seal, copy the 5 nodes addresses in `accounts.txt` here pressing enter after each.
+For accounts allowed to seal, copy the 5 nodes addresses in `accounts.txt` here pressing enter after each (You will have to press enter twice to go to the next question).
 For which accounts should be prefunded, enter the first 2 nodes addresses.
 Press enter under "Should the precompile-addresses be pre-funded".
 For the chain id, type `9984`.
 At this point, we now have a genesis file but we still need to export it.
-Under "What would you like to do?", choose 2 Manage existing genesis.
-Choose 2 Export genesis configuration.
+Under "What would you like to do?", choose 2 "Manage existing genesis".
+Choose 2 "Export genesis configuration".
 Type `ethereum` under which folder to save the genesis specs into.
 After this you can exit the terminal running `geth/puppeth`.

 7. Run `./initialise.sh` which will tell `geth` to use the genesis file  `year3project.json` and will also generate a boot node key.